 How does the uterus prepare for labour and birth?

-After the baby is born, the uterus will contract again to allow the placenta, which feeds the baby during pregnancy, to leave the woman’s body.
+If you have a vaginal birth, your uterus will contract again to deliver the placenta.
 This is sometimes called the ‘after birth’.
 These contractions are milder than the contractions felt during labour.
-Once the placenta is delivered, the uterus remains contracted to help prevent heavy bleeding known as ‘postpartum haemorrhage‘.

-The uterus will also continue to have contractions after the birth is completed, particularly during breastfeeding.
-This contracting and tightening of the uterus will feel a little like period cramps and is also known as 'afterbirth pains'.
+The contracting and tightening of the uterus will feel a little like period pain and is also known as 'afterbirth pains'.
 These contractions help the uterus to reduce in size.